kaltura/kaltura-player-js/docs/playlist.md

 ## Playlist Events

-Once a playlist load is requested async calls will be called until the playlist object is ready for use.
-Inorder to use the api correctly you must be aware that the playlist is ready for use after the playtist is loaded (witing for `PLAYLIST_LOADED` event).
+Once a playlist load is requested, async api calls are made.
+You can use the playlist api after the playlist data is loaded (`PLAYLIST_LOADED` event).

 [Playlist Events](https://github.com/kaltura/kaltura-player-js/blob/master/src/common/playlist/playlist-event-type.js)